 Sora, brilliant leader he is, decides that the best way to get out of this situation is for him and the others to look for the deck of the ship, while Wendy stays in her cell, effectively still a prisoner.
 This is either the only moment in the entire series where the writers remembered that there’s an army of wandering monsters outside the door, or its just as stupid as it sounds.
 You can take your pick.

 In the Key to Truth room, we finally find our way onto the deck, where Captain Hook is waiting for you.
 And I really do mean “waiting for you.”
 Judging from his dialogue, he was trying to track you down inside the ship and just couldn’t find you!
-Wow, you know I actually wrote that paragraph about “the stuff that happens between plot rooms” for the Atlantica entry and just ended up moving it here to Neverland, I’m surprised this floor is full of so many unanswered questions about the stuff going on between plot rooms!
+Wow, you know I actually wrote that paragraph about “the stuff that happens between plot rooms” for the Atlantica entry and just ended up moving it here to Neverland out of random chance!
+I’m surprised this floor is full of so many unanswered questions about the stuff going on between plot rooms!

 Hook accuses you of being stowaways and friends of Peter Pan’s, and Sora and the gang just outright ignore him and start debating the semantics of whether or not they’re friends of Peter’s, which is hilarious.
 Hook has to reveal that he’s captured Wendy just to get their attention.
 Oh no!
 He captured Wendy.
 The girl you left in his capture.
 If only there had been a way to prevent this.

 Sora and the gang conclude they have no way to rescue Wendy and have to surrender.
 I don’t need to say that it makes no sense that they didn’t notice her standing there in the first place.
-Furthermore, Hook isn’t even all that near Wendy in the 3D version: Sora should have been able to get between Hook and Wendy at any point in the scene!
-I also don’t need to say that Peter rescues Wendy and you can fight Hook without any hostage situation gnawing at the back of your conscience.
+Furthermore, Hook isn’t even all that near Wendy in the 3D version: Sora should have been able to jump between Hook and Wendy at any point in the scene!
+I also don’t need to say that Peter rescues Wendy and you can fight Hook without any hostage situation gnawing at the back of your conscience, since it’s so predictable.
 The whole scene deflates like a whoopee cushion.

 Thankfully, most players these days will be Re:CoM players playing on 1.5HD, so you don’t really need to worry about Hook there.
 To CoM players, I offer one simple piece of advice: Firaga.
-He’s weak against Fire.
+He’s weak against Fire in both versions, and it’s even more helpful here.
 Good riddance.

 All right.
 Moral… moral… where did I leave the moral… Was it: “commit to action if you’re going to handle a kidnapping?”
 Because I’m pretty sure that’s what I learned.
 Nooo, of course Peter caves and agrees to take Wendy back to London.
 Thankfully, he once again says the exact right thing to set up the exact right moral just in time for Neverland to contribute to the themes of the main plot.
 And to think I was complimenting the writing in this world a few pages ago.